 Whether CEOs decide to boast about their decision on social media (we’re looking at you Duukan) or mask the changes under layoffs and company restructures, we highlight the companies that have already ditched workers for AI, as well as some that are planning to follow suit in coming years.

-Read on to find out which companies are swapping humans for AI in 2024, and to learn more about one of the biggest labor market disruptions to date.
+Read on to find out which companies are swapping humans for AI, and to learn more about one of the biggest labor market disruptions to date.

 For Some Workers, The AI Takeover Is Already Here